-10. What should we be giving special attention in the criteria that will be applied in the 2019 - 2020 cycle and beyond?
+9. What should we be giving special attention in the criteria that will be applied in the 2019-20 cycle and beyond?

 It is the responsibility of each program to conduct its assessment process against the criteria that are in effect at the time of the review.
-For the 2019-2020 cycle this will be the new criteria.
+For the 2019-20 cycle this will be the new criteria.

 Some elements to consider in the definitions:

-Basic Science: Computer Science is NOT a basic science.
-It is equivalent to engineering science and therefore an engineering topic.
+Basic Science: The EAC considers computer science to be engineering science, and NOT basic science.
+It is therefore an engineering topic.
+College-Level Mathematics: Pre-calculus and remedial math do not count as collegelevel mathematics.

-College-Level Mathematics: Pre-calculus and remedial math do not count as college-level mathematics.
-Complex Engineering Problems: It is important to pay attention to the complexity of problems used to demonstrate the ability to solve problems.
+Complex Engineering Problems: It is important to pay attention to the complexity of problems used to develop and assess students' ability to solve problems.
 Engineering Design: Consideration of risk has been added to the definition.
-The phrase, "for illustrative purposes only" is to give examples and is not mandatory nor comprehensive.
-It is expected that the described phases of the design process will be somewhere in the curriculum.
+It is expected that the listed characteristics and phases of the design process will be incorporated somewhere in the curriculum.
 It is not necessary that all phases be contained in the major design experience.
+The phrase "for illustrative purposes only" introduces a list of example topics, which are neither mandatory nor comprehensive.
 Team: Indicates the importance of considering the team backgrounds, skills, and perspectives.
-It does NOT prescribe a mandatory make-up of a team such as requiring students on team to come from two or more engineering programs.
+It does NOT prescribe a mandatory make-up of a team, such as requiring students on team to come from two or more engineering programs.